Dolyatra 2025 | How & Where to Celebrate

 While the rest of the country celebrates the festival of colours, Holi, West Bengal is busy decorating its idols and carrying out a procession in honour of Sri Krishna and Sri Radha.
 Dol Yatra is the last festival in the Bengali calendar, and it also marks the beginning of a new year with the start of the spring season.

 India celebrates many spring festivals like Cherta Festival, Ladainha Festival, and Baisakhi, but Dol Yatra falls on the same day as Holi, making it an even more special day.
-While Holi also honours the arrival of Spring, its roots lie in the myth of the Prahlad, a devout follower of Vishnu, and the demoness Holika, Dolyatra celebrates the day when Lord Krishna expressed his undying love to Radha.
+While Holi also honours the arrival of Spring, its roots lie in the myth of the Prahlad, a devout follower of Vishnu, and the demoness Holika, Dolyatra festival celebrates the day when Lord Krishna expressed his undying love to Radha.

 Also Read: Famous Festivals Of India